-You could certainly taste the bourbon once the berries were done smoking (even though it was mild), so if bourbon ain’t your thang (what?!) then feel free to sub red wine, or if you didn’t want any booze at all (and if that’s the case why are you reading my blog?), then try a few tablespoons of apple juice or orange juice (just know that juice will accentuate the sweetness of the berries).
+You could certainly taste the bourbon once the berries were done smoking (even though it was mild), so if bourbon ain’t your thang (what?!) then feel free to sub red wine.
+Or, if you didn’t want any booze at all, try a few tablespoons of apple juice or orange juice (just know that juice will accentuate the sweetness of the berries).

 Just smoke up about a pint of the berries in a glass dish mixed with a tablespoon of sugar, a touch of salt, and ¼ cup of bourbon, along side your pork.
 After about 1 ½ hours transfer the berries and juices to a small saucepan and mix with some other goodies (below), until the berries start to break down and it turns into a rich thick sauce.
 Drizzle over your smoked pork tenderloin.
 Ohhh yeah!

 - 2 tablespoons basic dry rub or your favorite pork rub

 - 1 pint of blackberries

 - 1 tablespoon sugar

 - 2 teaspoons fresh rosemary chopped

 Coat the pork tenderloin with a layer of Dijon mustard (just to coat and allow the dry rub to adhere).